securitybunker/better-gdpr/readme.txt

 = 1.
 GDPR compliant cookie consent plugin =

 It is very similar to other cookie consent popup plugins.
-The main difference between most of the similar tools is that we inject not-required components (javascript) only after we got actual user consent.
-For example, Advertising related javascript code will be injected after the user gave us Advertising consent.
-You will need to specify actual javascript code to inject (i.e. Facebook pixel) under specific categories using our management tool.
+The main difference between most of the similar tools is that we inject not-required components (JavaScript) only after we got actual user consent.
+For example, Advertising related JavaScript code will be injected after the user gave us Advertising consent.
+You will need to specify actual JavaScript code to inject (i.e. Facebook pixel) under specific categories using our management tool.

 Under the hood, user consent categories are saved in a special cookie called: "BETTERGDPR".
-So, when the page loads, for the user, for the first time in a session, we check the value of the "BETTERGDPR" cookie value and inject approved javascript code.
+So, when the page loads, for the user, we check the value of the "BETTERGDPR" cookie value and inject approved JavaScript code.
 If it is a new user, we will show the user our cookie consent popup.

 = 2.
 Simple Integration =

-BetterGDPR plugin does not change your database structure nor it does not create any additional tables to store user consent values.
+BetterGDPR plugin does not change your database structure, nor it does not create any additional tables to store user consent values.
 Instead, the plugin will open for your site a tenant subdomain at PrivacyBunker.cloud - a service build and maintained by the PranoidGuy.com team.
 This domain will be a privacy portal for your users.

 What are the advantages of this architecture:

 1. No changes in your WordPress production database.
-2. The user gets privacy portal covered bellow.
+2. The user can use the Privacy Portal covered bellow.
-3. Personal data is encrypted and stored in AWS Aurora PostgreSQL cluster deployed in Frankfurt.
+3. Personal data is encrypted and stored in the AWS Aurora PostgreSQL cluster deployed in Frankfurt.

 = 3.
 User privacy portal =

-All your users will get an access to the cloud Privacy Portal.
-This Privacy Portal will allow your customers to fetch details from other 3rd party SAAS services and give you solution for the following GDPR requirements:
+All your users will get access to the cloud Privacy Portal.
+This Privacy Portal will allow your customers to fetch details from other 3rd party SAAS services and give you a solution for the following GDPR requirements:

 * **Access**: your customers can log in to his Databunker account and view personal data.
 * **Withdraw**: your customers can withdraw consents given previously.